Michal-J-Kolodziej/Nsp/README.md

 To add 'dots' to your page follow these steps:

 - Above your 'section' tags add a 'div' tag with 'nsp-dots-left' or 'nsp-dots-right' class ('left' or 'right' means where the dots appear on your page).
 In this 'div' tag add children which should also be a 'div' tag but with 'nsp-dot' class.
 Their number must be the same as the number of your tags with 'nsp-container' class.
-Your code should look something like this:
+Your code should look something like that:

   ```html
   <body>